• Forums

 • settings.gradle

-• Forge only explicitly supports developing with Eclipse, but there are additional run tasks for IntelliJ IDEA or Visual Studio Code environments.
-However, any environment, from Netbeans to vim/emacs, can be made to work.
+• Forge only explicitly supports development on Eclipse and IntelliJ IDEA, but there are additional run configurations for Visual Studio Code.
+Regardless, any environment, from Apache NetBeans to Vim / Emacs, can be used.

 Customizing Your Mod Information

-Edit the build.gradle file to customize how your mod is built (the file names, versions, and other things).
-Most things in the build.gradle can be removed or customized there.
+Edit the build.gradle file to customize how your mod is built (e.g., file name, artifact version, etc.).

 Important